johnaponte/convdistr/cran-comments.md

+### Comments to verseion 1.5.3
+Date has been updated

+### Comments to version 1.5.2
+Description updated to the new dependence on shiny

 ### Comments to version 1.5.1
 Thanks for the comments,
 Please do not modify the .GlobalEnv.
 This is not allowed by the CRAN policies. e.g.: rm(".Random.seed", envir = .GlobalEnv)